Hammad-Anjum/PDF-Text-RAG/README.md

-# PDF-Text-RAG

-## PDF Text Retrieval Augmented Generation
+# PDF Retrieval Text Augmented Generation
 This document describes a Streamlit application that allows users to search for information within a PDF document.

 ## Description